Slipcover (architecture): Use of Slipcovers

 Beneath the prefabricated metal panels or other materials that may have been used to construct a slipcover for a building, there is a concealed façade, which may be one of cultural or historical significance.
 One of the reasons for the use of slipcovers on buildings is that the historic appearance of the building can be restored at any time, by removing the slipcover.

 The use of slipcovers has also been applied for business owners in the same area, who have covered their historic building fronts to obtain a visible “modernisation” of the area.
 Hence, slipcovers have the ability to change the overall expression of an area.

 With slipcovers, sometimes the outside may relate to the inside of the building, while sometimes it may not.
 Nowadays, what is desired from a slipcover is not usually a classical façade, as inflation has led to the meticulous detail of classical styles to be too expensive.

 Partially or completely covering a building can mask its original character, detail, and ornamentation, or the slipcover can even obliterate the original.

 Due to the sheer size of larger commercial structures, most of which were occupied by offices and relying on natural light and ventilation, it was not practical or common to cover windows like they sometimes do in smaller buildings.

-Slipcovers are commonly seen as used for storefronts.
+Slipcovers are commonly used for storefronts.
 As older, traditional buildings are sometimes quite large, there may be numerous, different slipcovers used for a variety of storefronts at the street level of these older buildings.

 Slipcovers can be erected over buildings during renovation periods.
 The alterations to buildings to add slipcovers can be 'radical but reversible', as the slipcover can be removed at any time.
 Slipcovers create a division from the interior space and the slipcover on the primary facade.